LHall383/Project-Euler/README.md

 # Project-Euler
-Solutions to various Project Euler problems.
+Solutions to various Project Euler problems created by Lucas Hall.

 If you are looking to solve the problems yourself, the problems can be found at https://projecteuler.net/archives This is merely a collection of my solution to the problem, not a guideline or instruction upon how to solve the problem.